karammulc/StreamTunes-Case-Study/README.md

 Update: After exploring the dashboard, I noticed that there were incorrect 'releasedate' column values for Vance Joy.
 To try to reduce any other errors within the spreadsheet I filtered to show songs with a 'releasedate' before 2,000 as I can easily flag.

 Immediately, I noticed that songs listed as remastered, though they included their release within the title themselves, had the original versions' release date as their value.
 Sigue by Ed Sheeran and J Balvin also was incorrect.
-There was also a corrupted value that had the artist name in the title; this was resolved.
+There a corrupted value that had the artist name in the title; this was resolved.

 I will be noting these as a comment on kaggle.